superterrific/dana-byerly/src/articles/wp-11ty-1.md

 https://11ty.foxnet.fi/wp-json/wp/v2/posts?_embed=true&_fields=id,title,slug,date,content,tags,_links&per_page=100

 Now you'll see a field named `_embedded` that includes authors and wp:term.
 The field wp:term includes categories (0) and tags (1).
 I was able to update my Posts endpoint to include the embedded content, but couldn't figure out how to render it.
 Perhaps you'll have more luck than I did!
-If not, it's straightforward to include the Tags endpoint and reference the additional information, and I'll go over that in part two on Eleventy.
+If not, it's straightforward to include the Tags endpoint and [reference the additional information](/articles/wordpress-and-eleventy-part-two-eleventy/#tags).

 ## Useful resources and wrap-up
-Depending on your set-up you could encounter additional issues and things to consider, but hopefully part one answered some of your basic questions.
-Part two on Eleventy will be published shortly.
-Below is a list of resouces mention in this article.
+Depending on your set-up you could encounter additional issues and things to consider, but hopefully part one answered some of your basic questions around WordPress set-up.
+[Part two on Eleventy set-up](/articles/wordpress-and-eleventy-part-two-eleventy/) covers the things I encountered as I integrated my working proof of concept into my Eleventy starter.

+A list of resources mentioned in this article...

 ### How-tos and repositories
 * [How to use 11ty with Headless WordPress and deploy to Netlify](https://davedavies.dev/post/how-to-use-11ty-with-headless-wordpress/) and [corresponding repository](https://github.com/thedavedavies/Headless-WordPress-11ty) by Dave Davies